pjuda/ada-project/README.md

 ```
 Download them all.

+Data filtering and storage into parquet files is done in the notebook `reviews-cleaning.ipynb`.

 ## Data description
 It appears that the Amazon review dataset consists of set of CSV files containing information about the product itself but also all reviews link to that product.